metfar/dailynews/README.md

 - `--alerts-only` mode;
 - output in **Markdown**;
 - optional `tkinter` GUI frontend with visual navigation;
-- configuration by `config.json`;
+- configuration through `config.json`;
-- command line overrides;
+- command-line overrides;
 - alert targets by name or coordinates;
 - multiple locations in a single run;
-- source filters by simple policy (`off`, `mixed`, `allowlist`);
+- source filters through a simple policy (`off`, `mixed`, `allowlist`);
-- navigation by date, run time, profile and article inside the GUI;
+- navigation by date, run time, profile, and article inside the GUI;
 - dark card-style rendering for articles and alerts inside the GUI;
 - output to file and/or `stdout`;
-- logging to `stderr` or file;
+- logging to `stderr` or to a file;
 - automatic fallback if OpenAI does not respond or has no quota;
-- limits by topic, global and by number of lines.
+- limits by topic, global item count, and maximum number of lines.

-##Use philosophy
+## Use philosophy

 This script does not attempt to "think for the user".
-Try:
+It tries to:

 - deliver a quick information base in the morning;
-- allow for more reflective reading in the afternoon;
+- allow more reflective reading in the evening;
 - point out useful alerts during the day;
-- reduce noise without feigning absolute objectivity.
+- reduce noise without pretending to offer absolute objectivity.

 ## Requirements

 - Python 3.10 or higher;
 - Internet access;
-- Optional OpenAI API key, only for assisted summary.
+- optional OpenAI API key, only for assisted summaries.

 ## Dependencies